 An overview of energy use, its effect on the environment and the potential for sustainable energy solutions.
-Traditional, nonsustainable energy production from fossil fuels is first described in terms of energy efficiency, environmental impact and available reserves.
+Traditional, non-sustainable energy production from fossil fuels is first described in terms of energy efficiency, environmental impact and available reserves.
 This is followed by a description of individual sustainable energy technologies with a focus on the underlying science, energy production rates, viability and potential limitations.
 Specific technologies that are discussed include: wind turbines, solar thermal systems, solar photovoltaics, hydropower, wave and tidal energy capture, and geothermal heating.
-Prerequisites: Intro Physics I (PHYS-202, -203, or -204, MATH-111, sophomore standing or instructor's permission.
+Prerequisites: Sophomore standing.
+3 lecture hours, 3 laboratory/field hours.
 4 SH.
 CC: Interdisciplinary.